Ultimate Parker Real Estate Investing Guide for 2026

 Employment Base Diversity

-A higher number of enterprises in the city will improve your chances of better profits.
-When there are only a couple significant hiring companies, and either of them relocates or goes out of business, it will cause you to lose tenants and your asset market rates to drop.
+Accommodating different employers in the city makes the economy less volatile.
+When there are only a couple dominant employers, and one of them moves or closes shop, it will make you lose renters and your asset market rates to go down.

 Unemployment Rate